John Major: Early post-school career (1959-1979)

-Major left the LEB and took up a post at District Bank in May 1965, though he soon left this to join Standard Bank the following year, largely because the latter offered the chance to work abroad.
-In December 1966 he was sent for a long secondment in Jos, Nigeria, which he enjoyed immensely, though he was put off by the casual racism of some of the ex-pat workers there.
+In May 1965, Major left the LEB and took up a post at District Bank, though he soon left this to join Standard Bank the following year, largely because the latter offered the chance to work abroad.
+In December 1966 he was sent on a long secondment to Jos, Nigeria, which he enjoyed immensely, though he was put off by the casual racism of some of the ex-pat workers there.
 In May 1967 he was involved in a serious car crash in which he broke a leg and had to be flown home.
 Leaving hospital, he split his time between Jean Kierans' house and a small rented flat in Mayfair, working at Standard Bank's London office and resuming his banking diploma and activities with the Young Conservatives in his spare time.

-Major stood again as Councillor in the 1968 Lambeth London Borough Council election, this time for Ferndale ward.
+In the 1968 Lambeth London Borough Council election, Major stood again as a councillor, this time for Ferndale ward.
 Though a Labour stronghold, the Conservatives received a huge boost following Enoch Powell's anti-immigration 'Rivers of Blood speech' in April 1968 and Major won, despite strongly disapproving of Powell's views.
 Major took a major interest in housing matters, with Lambeth notorious for overcrowding and poor-quality rented accommodation.
 In February 1970 Major became Chairman of the Housing Committee, being responsible for overseeing the building of several large council estates.
 (Note: Major was later to express regret for his support for large-scale tower block estates.
 In April 1992 Labour-run Lambeth Council rebuffed plans for a plaque commemorating Major in the borough, stating that there was already "sufficient monument to John Major in the form of the Stockwell Park and Moorlands Estates".)
 He also promoted more openness at the council, initiating a series of public meetings with local residents.
 Major also undertook fact-finding trips to the Netherlands, Finland and the Soviet Union.
 Despite the Lambeth housing team being well-regarded nationally, Major lost his seat in the 1971 Lambeth London Borough Council election.